Where Did the Watercooler Go? Keeping Your Culture Connected

 While we are all working remotely these days, it doesn’t mean our watercoolers need to run dry.
 Informal, unplanned interactions are essential to your company’s culture; they just need to be re-configured for this new world.
 Don’t overthink it.
 Ask employees to make suggestions.
 Encourage perfectly imperfect solutions – they don’t have to be measurable – they just have to quench the thirst for the culture that already makes your organization great.

-Are you interesting in engaging your employees and transforming the way they work?
+Are you interested in engaging your employees and transforming the way they work?
 Reach out to our Organization and Culture experts today and hear how we are helping clients just like you.